 What Types of Ultrasounds Are Performed During a Twin Pregnancy?

-- Dating Ultrasound: Usually done in the first trimester, this establishes your due date and confirms the number of embryos.
+- Dating Ultrasound: Done in the first trimester to confirm your due date and the number of embryos.

-- Nuchal Translucency Screening: Conducted between 11-14 weeks, it evaluates the risk of chromosomal abnormalities by measuring fluid at the back of the babies’ necks.
+- Nuchal Translucency Screening: Performed between 11–14 weeks to assess the risk of chromosomal abnormalities by measuring fluid at the back of each baby’s neck.

-- Anatomy Scan: Typically performed around 20 weeks, this detailed scan checks for physical development and anatomical structures in both twins.
+- Anatomy Scan: Typically around 20 weeks, this detailed scan checks physical development and anatomical structures in both twins.

 Will I Be Able to Find Out the Genders of My Twins During the Ultrasounds?